Ottermad/ottermad.github.io/_posts/2021-12-20-Basics-Maths-For-QM.md

 author: Charles Thomas
 ---

-I originally intended to write a blog post on the No Cloning Theorem.
-But as I was writing it I realised in order to make it accessible I need a mathematical primer that I could point people to.
+I intended to write a blog post on the No Cloning Theorem.
+But as I was writing it I realised to make it accessible I needed a mathematical primer that I could point people to.
 So that is what this is: the bare minimum of maths needed to understand basic quantum mechanics.

 # Complex Numbers
 A complex number is a number that is written as $$a + bi$$.
 Where a and b are real numbers (the ones we usually think of when we think about numbers) and $$i$$ is the square root of -1.
 Some examples of these are $$2 + 3i$$ or $$4 + 7i$$